bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   indicates if the request to stop the queue after completion of the current plan is pending.

+              **pause_pending**: *boolean*
+                  indicates if the request to pause the currently running plan was send to Run Engine (see **re_pause** method), but the plan is not stopped yet.
+It may take considerable time for deferred pause to be processed.

               **worker_environment_exists**: *boolean*
                   indicates if RE Worker environment was created and plans could be executed.
 ------------  -----------------------------------------------------------------------------------------